 Solar Energy System, Grid-Intertie – A photovoltaic solar energy system that is connected to an electric circuit served by an electric utility company.

 Solar Energy System, Ground-Mounted – A solar collector, or collectors, located on the surface of the ground.
-The collector or collectors may or may not be physically affixed, or attached to the ground.
+The collector or collectors may or may not be physically affixed or attached to the ground.
 Ground-mounted systems include pole-mounted systems.
 These systems are not considered an agricultural structure for purposes of this Ordinance.

 Solar Energy System, Large – A solar energy system with a nameplate capacity of forty (40) kilowatts or more.
 Also may be considered a Solar Farm.